Where is the ELI?

 This is what Moore Hall looks like:

-Why do I need a TOEFL 600 (250 on the computer-based TOEFL) to be exempt from the ELI when I need only a TOEFL 500 (173 on the computer-based TOEFL) to be admitted to UH-Manoa?
+Why do I need a TOEFL 100 (600 on the paper-based TOEFL) to be exempt from the ELI when I need only a TOEFL 61 (500 on the paper-based TOEFL) to be admitted to UH-Manoa?

-If I have less than 500 on TOEFL, can I still come to the University of Hawai`i?
+If I have less than 500 on the paper-based TOEFL, can I still come to the University of Hawai`i?

 Yes!
 If you have a score of 430 or more on the TOEFL, you can be admitted into the Hawai`i English Language Program (HELP).
 Students at the higher levels of HELP can get conditional admission into UH Manoa.
 For more information, see HELP’s website or contact HELP at email@example.com.